troubleshootme/CollegeFB_Model/README.md

 I have every variable / the means to create every variable from the https://www.researchgate.net/publication/338728435_Forecasting_college_football_game_outcomes_using_modern_modeling_techniques paper.
 Also, I'm choosing to model the second most important variable (home / away) with dimensions like flight arrival time or distance, change in evelation / temp / conditions, stadium buckets to discern high noise, high intensity stadiums.

 I am using talent as a proxy for recruitment and transfer portal data - but, I'm not sure.

+I don't have a way to model injuries yet
 Steps left on data gathering:
 Get weather data from another API that allows for lat and lon specification of stadium